Choosing a Quality Syringe Pump for Your Lab: What Really Matters

 7. Safety and Compliance

-In regulated environments, make sure the pump meets relevant standards for electrical safety, EMC compliance, and medical or pharmaceutical certification if required.
-Secure software and data logging also help avoid compliance headaches down the line.
+In regulated environments, check that the pump meets the relevant standards for electrical safety and EMC, and carries medical or pharmaceutical certification if you need it.
+Ask for the certificates in writing before the PO, not after delivery.
+Secure software and data logging save compliance headaches later.

 Shall we chat about this topic?